ic-Solutions/neetadvisor/_posts/2020-04-13-neet-counselling.md

 author: NEET Advisor
 ---

 As soon as the NEET result is declared, every parent, every student gets busy in preparing an action plan for the admission procedure.
-That includes the most crucial, Counseling procedure as well.
+That includes the most crucial, counselling procedure as well.

-Seminars are the most trending at this time of the pre-academic year since they are a one-stop destination to gather some more information about the counseling and the admission procedure.
+Seminars are the most trending at this time of the pre-academic year since they are a one-stop destination to gather some more information about the counselling and the admission procedure.
 From domicile requirements, quotas and categories, these seminars cover it all.

 ## Seminars by NEET ADVISOR
 NEET ADVISOR conducts a number of seminars on “ALL ABOUT NEET COUNSELLING” from time to time.
 We come across a number of students and parents who shows great interest and enthusiasm for these seminars.